 WEB EDITOR & PRODUCER

-Alec is a junior.
+Alec is a senior.
 He studies computer science (among other things), and he writes sometimes.
 He likes birds and the rain and scarves and more than a few other things.
 He listens to infinity podcasts.

 Rosie La Puma

-Rosie is a junior at Stanford majoring in International Relations with a minor in Creative Writing.
+Rosie is a senior at Stanford majoring in International Relations with a minor in Creative Writing.
 She first discovered the power of voices during high school while collecting stories from other teens for Open Orchard Productions.
 Her childhood aspiration was to be the first ice cream maker on the moon.

 SOCIAL MEDIA COORDINATOR